-Diploma in Hospitality Management
+Diploma in Hospitality Industry

 The Hospitality Management program consists of 48 weeks of classroom study and 48 weeks of co-op work experience.
 Students will learn the concepts and techniques related to hotel and restaurant operations, international marketing, food preparation and service, financial analysis, accounting, front and back-office operations, and intercultural team dynamics.

 The Hospitality Management program was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.

 This course provides readers with a comprehensive introduction to the many entities that make up the hospitality industry, as well as an overview of today’s hot issues, including ethical challenges and management concerns.
 Numerous examples, exhibits, and statistics give readers an up-to-date look at the dynamic hospitality field.
 The course discusses new industry trends, management practices, and the effect of technology and social media on various aspects of hospitality.
 New topics include boutique/lifestyle hotels, Airbnb, global distribution systems, event technology, emotional labor, and Internet advertising.

 This course is designed to provide students with a basic understanding of facilities management within the hospitality industry.
 This course explains on how to keep every area of a hotel running smoothly.
 The course takes a systems approach to hospitality facilities issues, while also providing a summary based on functional spaces within a property.
 Students will learn how to communicate effectively with hotel engineering personnel, how technology can streamline facilities operations, and how to balance the needs of guests with concern for the environment.
 The course includes new material on green buildings, LEED certification, measurement tools for sustainability efforts, workplace safety statistics, indoor air quality, LEDs, elevator maintenance, Americans with Disabilities Act requirements, and renovation cost guidelines